Harnessing the Power of a Vacuum Truck

 What are Vacuum Trucks used for?

 Suctioning of Materials – Vacuum trucks were mainly engineered for removing wet and dry, industrial waste.
 This vacuuming/suctioning is either high-velocity or low-velocity air suction used for removing solid, liquid, and frothy or sludge materials.
-Some other usage of vacuum trucks include removal of brine water, cleaning oil spills, sewers, catch basins, septic tanks and congested drainage systems.
+Some other usage of vacuum trucks include removal of brine water, cleaning oil spills, septic tanks and congested drainage systems.

 Transporting Materials – The Environmental Protection Agency (EPA), US, encourages using vacuum trucks for transporting bio-solids due to their spill prevention and odor control abilities.
 These features curb the exposure of the hazards involved in these materials, for a healthier environment.